sbenson09/sbenson09.github.io/_posts/2025-4-25-monitoring_jamf_pro_with_fleet.md

 We run this script manually, as running it automatically would mean exposure of our API credentials on our endpoints, which we want to avoid.

-# Conclusion

-This approach has been working well for us as a lightweight safety net around Jamf’s self-awareness gap.
-It’s simple, low-risk, and integrates seamlessly with our existing observability in Fleet.

 ## Other Considerations

 #### Isn't last check-in already present in Jamf Pro's web UI?